 The park takes its name from the original Luna Park, which operated at Coney Island from 1903 to 1946.
 While the 21st-century Luna Park has echoes of its famous predecessor, including the whimsical crescent moons and bright orange discs that grace its main entrance, it doesn't aspire to the ornate architecture, with its grand "Court of Honor," or the ambitious attractions that characterized the first park.

-Opened in 2011 on a barren site next to Luna Park, Scream Zone is quite small, and only offers four rides, but two of them are the first new, major coasters that Coney Island has seen in decades. ("New" is a relative term; Soaring Eagle is a second-hand ride that operated at Elitch Gardens in Denver, Colorado where it was known simply as Flying Coaster.)
+Opened in 2011 on a barren site next to Luna Park, Scream Zone is quite small, and offers six rides, but two of them are the first new, major coasters that Coney Island has seen in decades. ("New" is a relative term; Soaring Eagle is a second-hand ride that operated at Elitch Gardens in Denver, Colorado where it was known simply as Flying Coaster.)

 As its name implies, Scream Zone is all about screams and thrills.
 While the coasters don't come close to breaking any records (and are actually fairly tame when compared to some of the world's fastest coasters), they are nonetheless major coasters and a welcome addition to the long-neglected Coney Island.
 The Steeplechase Coaster harks back to the legendary Steeplechase Ride that opened at Coney Island in 1908.
 Riders sit on racehorse seats rather than traditional coaster cars.
 It reaches a top speed of 40 mph.

 The Torpedo and Slingshot, however, are not for the faint of heart.
 They are off-the-shelf thrill rides that are typically upcharge rides at other amusement parks -- special rides that are not included with the price of admission and require extra fees.
+Additional Scream Zone rides include Endeavor, with open air suspended vehicles that give riders the sensation of flying and Zenobio, where riders are swept up 130 feet in to the air at speeds of 60 MPH.

 Deno's Wonder Wheel Park

 The famous Wonder Wheel sits at the center of the park.
 Spinning rides, games, and food concessions round out the park.
 Among its highlights is the Spook-A-Rama, a wonderful dark ride that transports passengers back to the 1950s era when it first opened even as it provides thrills.
+Other adult rides in Wonder Wheel Park are Thunderbolt, Stop The Zombies and Bumper Cars.

 Other Coney Island Highlights